 Health system strengthening and innovation will serve as a center of excellence for capacity-building, partnerships, digital solutions and innovation in global health for patients in low-resource communities.

 Corporate responsibility initiatives will encompass employee engagement and volunteering, as well as measurement and evaluation efforts, including impact valuation.

 We have also taken steps to strengthen our GH&CR governance, establishing an internal Environment, Social and Governance (ESG) Steering Committee, chaired by the CEO.
 The committee will oversee progress and speed up decision-making in key GH&CR areas.

 External recognition for our GH&CR performance

-In the past year, Novartis was included in several GH&CR rankings.
-In 2018, we ranked #2 in the Access to Medicine Index, up from third position in 2016.
+In 2018, Novartis was included in several GH&CR rankings.
+We ranked #2 in the Access to Medicine Index, up from third position in 2016.
 We maintained our #4 position in the 2018 Dow Jones Sustainability Index (DJSI) World, and were again included in the DJSI Europe Index.
-We were also recognized as one of the most sustainable corporations (#64) by Corporate Knights and as the third-highest pharmaceutical company in Fortune’s World’s Most Admired Companies 2018.
-Novartis was included in the FTSE4Good index for 2018.
+We were also Ranked #4 in PatientView’s 2018 reputation survey of patient groups worldwide.

 Since 2016, we have adjusted the ratio of fixed to variable total compensation for our sales force to help ensure that the target variable component is a maximum of 35% of total compensation, on average across all countries.
 For our sales force, in particular, 20% of target variable pay is based on demonstration of our Values and Behaviors.
 We are in the process of implementing these standards in every country in which Novartis operates.
 Ultimately, no sales representative will receive the variable compensation unless he or she meets expectations with respect to our Values and Behaviors.